February 21, 2002 – 16:00

 "Coralis told me that your father is human?" said Frank once they were both in Victoria's car.

-"Yes, that's true, so my mother had to do the very same thing Coralis did last weekend and revealed what she was to my dad."
+"Yes, so my mother had to do the very same thing Coralis did last weekend and revealed what she was to my dad."

-While she was driving to the flyball field, Victoria told Frank about her childhood, what it was like to grow up in a mixed family, and how Coralis was actually the first elemental friend she made when they started school.
-She turned into a barely visible dirt road, that was still covered in snow and parked the car next to others, in the middle of a clearing.
+While driving to the flyball field, Victoria told Frank about her childhood, what it was like to grow up in a mixed family, and how Coralis was the first elemental friend she made when they started school.
+She turned into a barely visible dirt road that was still covered in snow and parked the car next to others, in the middle of a clearing.

-"Here we are," she said as she turned off the ignition.
+"Here we are," said Victoria as she turned off the ignition.

-"I don't see any building.
+"I don't see anything.
 I see other cars, a lot of trees, but nothing else."

 "You'll see it once we pass the wards, but you'll have to hold my hand to be able to pass through the wards without feeling confused and wanting to turn around.
 Don't worry, I've got no intention of stealing you from Coralis."

-They got out of off the car and she held her left hand to him.
-He grabbed it with his right one.
+They got out of the car, and she grabbed his hand.

 "One thing I should tell you before we get in.
-You'll notice that Coralis is very famous in our community, she's like the sports star among us and you'll understand why tonight.
-You'll probably hear all kinds of rumours about her and most of them aren't true.
+You'll notice that Coralis is very famous in our community, she's a sports star among us.
+You'll probably hear all kinds of rumours about her, and most of them aren't true.
 She doesn't typically bother to address them either.
 The only one she addressed, through the team's coach, is the one linking her to Sebastian, but some people still believe it."

-"Right, but it's not only because of that.
+"Yes, and they're often seen leaving the field together.
 According to Coralis, and I do believe her, all Sebastian can talk about is your sister.
-However, I'm sure they also have been talking a lot about elemental politics away from prying ears, which I'm sure fueled these rumours."
+However, I'm sure they also have been talking a lot about elemental politics, which I'm sure fueled these rumours."

-Suddenly, a massive bright yellow building appeared in front of him, entirely made out of bricks.
+Suddenly, a massive bright yellow brick building appeared in front of them.
 He stopped walking.
 His eyes went wide.

 "Now you see it?"

 They got inside, and he stopped walking again.
-Victoria let go of his hand and spoke with the security woman who was standing near the door.
-Frank was in awe, he wasn't expecting what was in front of his eyes, even if his sister told him about it many times.
+Victoria let go of his hand and spoke with the security woman standing near the door.
+Frank was in awe by what was in front of his eyes, even though his sister told him about it many times.
 The lobby seemed endless and had the feeling of a travelling fair, with rollercoasters, rides and skill games.
 Victoria grabbed his hand again to get him walking again.

 His sister was already there, sitting next to a man who looked like Sebastian.